liesenf/andreasliesenfeld.github.io/action-formation-models.md

 layout: default
 ---

-# Notes on developing dialog systems and voice assistants
+# Notes on developing dialog systems and voice assistant tools

 The developement of speech technology is guided by the following principles (Gillis et al. 2009):